Mathiang Yak Anek: Early life and enslavement

-Escape from slavery and return to South Sudan
+Escape from slavery and reign

-Following the turbulence caused by the advance and the victories of the British colonial troops during the Anglo-Egyptian conquest of Sudan, Anek escaped from slavery and returned to her home in Pathiong Gok where she resumed a traditional lifestyle.
+Following the turbulence caused by the advance and the victories of the British colonial troops during the Anglo-Egyptian conquest of Sudan (1896–1899), Anek escaped from slavery in Sudan and returned to her home in Pathiong Gok where she resumed a traditional lifestyle.
 She married a man named Dahl Marol.

 Anek gradually acquired stature among the Dinka of Pathiong Gok, convincing them of the worth of her knowledge of Arabic and her aggressive nature.
 She was eventually made a female chief and established residence in Rumbek, which had become a regional headquarters of the Anglo-Egyptian colonial administration.
 Anek initiated contact with colonial administrators and acted as a mediator between her people and agents of the foreign occupation.
 She was awarded a golden sword by a British officer for "keeping the peace" among the Gok Dinka.

+Deposition and later life

-Anek clashed with Wuol Athian, a rival military leader and traditional priest of the Dinka community of Agar who had allied with the Nuer to attack the Turko-Egyptian garrison at Rumbek in 1883.
+Anek clashed with Wuol Athian, a rival military leader and traditional priest of the Dinka community of Agar who had allied with the Nuer to attack the Turko-Egyptian garrison at Rumbek.
 At a gathering of the region's chiefs, Anek debated Athian, successfully made a public case against him, and was awarded a gray cow as recompense.
 The incident was considered dishonourable for Athian.

 At the next annual gathering of chiefs before the British colonial officials, a charge was made against Anek claiming that she had slapped Athian on his buttocks.
 The charges were likely false, but considered a "grave offense".
 It was said that Athian was mobilising a war force to attack the Pathiong Gok.
 To resolve the situation, colonial officials stripped Anek of her chieftainship and appointed a man to be her successor.

 Afterwards, Anek abandoned her house in the city and moved to the countryside.
 Following her rule, Gok had a higher rate of female chieftains than most groups of Dinka people.